captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
--- You hear that, Oswaldo?
+—You hear that, Oswaldo?

 ---

-Hypertension run in our family -and he been hyper-tensing like a motherfucker from the moment he moved back here --
+Hypertension run in our family -and he been hyper-tensing like a motherfucker from the moment he moved back here—

 ---